-The transmitter is powered by 4 pierces of AA batteries.
+The transmitter is powered by 4 pieces of AA batteries.
 Honestly, it would have been more convenient to adopt a single Li-Po battery.

-In the upper part is located the generous 4.3″ FPV LCD screen which allows to display recording time, trim levels as well as the camera’s live video feed.
-The transmitter has an integrated DVR that allows to record the journey of your flights.
-There is also a playback feature that allows to review your flight directly on field.
+In the upper part is located the generous 4.3″ FPV LCD screen which allows displaying recording time, trim levels as well as the camera’s live video feed.
+The transmitter has an integrated DVR that allows recording the journey of your flights.
+There is also a playback feature that allows reviewing your flight directly on the field.

 By pressing and holding the throttle stick for 1.5 seconds it can be enabled the 3D flip mode.